mikaelbr/writings/js-syntax-series/function-declarations.md

 console.log(add(40, 2));
 ```

 Hoisting is a common thing in JavaScript, and all variable declarations are also hoisted, as we'll see soon.
 You might ask yourself why anyone would do this.
 And there can be multiple reasons.
 Most, like often in programming, subjective.
-There's been a common practise in JavaScript, for a long time, to prioritize code by importance.
+There's been a common practice in JavaScript, for a long time, to prioritize code by importance.
 To the more central the code is, the higher it goes.
 An effect of that is that the function which describes the module the most is visible as you open a file.
 This relies heavily on hoisting, as all helper functions would be defined further down in the file.
-This practise is fading away more and more, but there are still developers preferring this approach.
+This practice is fading away more and more, but there are still developers preferring this approach.

 Hoisting will also occur when doing variable declarations with a function expression.
 We won't go into all details here, but all variable declarations in JavaScript are hoisted, but the different being, variables aren't assigned.
-So in contrast to the previous exmple, this wouldn't work:
+So in contrast to the previous example, this wouldn't work:

 ```js
 console.log(add(40, 2)); // Would cause a ReferenceError.
 We declare `add`, but it's undefined.